kaltura/developer-platform-docs/player-portal/ios/vr-360-ios.md

 # VR and 360 Video

 The Kaltura iOS Mobile Video player supports 360 video and VR on iOS mobile browsers for any kind of motion - touch and device.
-The **video360** plugin and VR are included in the player by default.
+The **video360** plugin and VR are included in the player by default, but videos can only be viewed when the plugin is enabled.

 Immersive videos, also known as 360 videos, 360 degree videos, or spherical videos, are video recordings of a real-world panorama, where the view in every direction is recorded at the same time, shot using an omnidirectional camera or a collection of cameras.
 Use cases for 360 / VR are varied, and include university lectures, conferences, sports events and more.

-> Note that 360° / VR videos can only be viewed when the video360 / VR plugin is enabled.

 Kaltura provides the following infrastructure to upload and play 360 / VR videos on mobile devices: